 The past is exactly that, past.
 In other words, it’s gone and it’s not coming back.
 You can revisit the people and places, but you cannot relive the experience in the same way.
 We grow and change.
 Life is not static, and as the saying goes – time waits for no one.

-Don’t waste today pining for yesterday.
+Don’t waste today longing for yesterday.
 Make today your good old days and adopt the attitude that the best is still ahead.
 How can you do that?

 Learning keeps life exciting